brianshumate/docker-couchbase-server/README.md

 containers from the Docker host.

-To do so, edit `/etc/init/docker.conf` on the Docker host machine, and append the following line to the end of the file:
+To do so, edit `/etc/init/docker.conf` on the Docker host machine, and append the following lines to the end of the file:

 ```
 limit memlock unlimited unlimited